cscw2015/maverick/Interim/Interim.md

 #####Research strategies followed

 - The following questions were asked :
-	- �Are web 2.0 applications relevant for the government context?
+	- Are web 2.0 applications relevant for the government context?
 	- If they are, in what way is web 2.0 likely to have an impact on government?
 	- How significant could this impact be?
-	- How are web 2.0 applications implemented in the government context?�
+	- How are web 2.0 applications implemented in the government context?
 - To answer the above questions, the below methods are followed:
-	- �A web survey of existing innovative web 2.0 initiatives in government-related activities was conducted
+	- A web survey of existing innovative web 2.0 initiatives in government-related activities was conducted
 	- A desk-based review of existing web 2.0 applications in the private sector, in order to understand applications that could also have potential for government
-	- A set of case studies of existing experiences, based on desk research and interviews with the project managers.�
+	- A set of case studies of existing experiences, based on desk research and interviews with the project managers.

 #####Research Findings:
 - The methods followed helped them to find following results: